philcali/sbt-aws-plugin/README.md

 - `status`: Checks the status of the group from Amazon
 - `terminate`: Terminates the group

-Once an instance is created, the `awsEc2.created` callback is invoked.
+Once an instance is created or started, the `awsEc2.started` callback is invoked.
 This callback is particularly useful for mapping elastic IP addresses, monitors, and status checks to newly created instances in the logical group.